manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 	<if type="gitdesktop">

 	----
-	## The fork is ahead of OLL master?
+	## The fork is ahead of main repo?

 	**Problem statement**
 	Your fork says -